MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/consistent-authentication-connectivity-issues-with-tabs.md

   **Solution**: Refresh the metadata of the linked server by running the `sp_refreshview` stored procedure.

-- **Proxy account doesn't have permissions** - An SQL Server Integration Service (SSIS) job that's run by SQL Agent might require permissions other than those that the SQL Agent service account can provide.
+- **Proxy account doesn't have permissions** - A SQL Server Integration Service (SSIS) job that's run by SQL Agent might require permissions other than those that the SQL Agent service account can provide.

   **Solution:** To resolve this issue, see [SSIS package does not run when called from a SQL Server Agent job step](../../integration-services/ssis-package-doesnt-run-when-called-job-step.md).